maxKaw/eAuction-System-Java/README.md

 # eAuction System Java

- eAuction system is a program built with Java programming language with the use of the best practices.
+ eAuction system is a software built with Java programming language with the use of the best practices.
  The whole system was written in accordance with Object-Oriented programming paradigm, so even though it is console-based application, it can be easily embedded in any other environment.

  eAuction system is a typical system with auctions where the registered users can buy and sell various items by a bidding system.